 Many of these accounts allow taxpayers to lower their taxable income.
 Contributions might be deducted from your paycheck before taxes are calculated on the balance, or you might claim a tax deduction for the amount on your tax return.
 Some of these savings plans require that you only take the money out of the account for qualifying purposes.
 For example, if you set up an HSA to save for medical expenses, you can’t use that money to fund a family vacation.

-Many plans also offer the benefit that all the interest earned by your money while it was tucked aside is tax-free—as long as you use the funds for their assigned purpose.
+With some plans, the interest earned by your money while it was tucked aside is tax-free—as long as you use the funds for their assigned purpose.
 A tax-advantaged education account might allow you to withdraw the funds to pay for something other than education expenses, but you’ll pay taxes on the amount withdrawn, including the interest earned.

 Taxpayers can also purchase government bonds, which aren’t savings accounts but work in a similar way.
 The sale of these bonds raises money for municipal and state governments, as well as for the federal government, and the interest they earn is often exempt from taxation.
 However, some states won’t exempt interest earned on bonds issued by other states.